Liberal Democrats (UK): Local elections

-European elections
+European Parliament elections

 As a pro-European party, the Liberal Democrats tended to fare badly at European Parliament elections.
 In the 2004 local elections their share of the vote was 29% (placing them second, ahead of Labour) and 14.9% in the simultaneous European Parliament elections (putting them in fourth place behind the UK Independence Party).
 The results of the 2009 European elections were similar with the party achieving a vote of 28% in the county council elections yet achieving only 13.7% in the Europeans despite the elections taking place on the same day.
 The 2009 elections did however see the party gain one seat from UKIP in the East Midlands region taking the number of representatives in the parliament up to 11.
 In 2014 the party lost ten seats, leaving them with one MEP.
 Campaigning on a pro-Remain platform with the slogan "Bollocks to Brexit", the party achieved their best ever results in the 2019 election, taking 19.6% of the vote and winning 16 seats.

 In the European Parliament from 2004 to 2019, the party sat with the Alliance of Liberals and Democrats for Europe (ALDE) political group, which favoured further strengthening European integration.
 The group's leader for seven and a half years was the South West England MEP Graham Watson, who was also the first Liberal Democrat to be elected to the European Parliament when he won the old Somerset and North Devon constituency in 1994.
-The group's current leader is the former Prime Minister of Belgium Guy Verhofstadt.
 Following the 2019 European elections, the Liberal Democrats joined Renew Europe, the successor group to the ALDE group.